card-io/card.io-dmz/docs/expiry_docs/expiry_categorization.md

 * Rather than x-axis Sobel, do no image processing.
 * Rather than x-axis Sobel, process images with other filters.
-* Convolutional models rather than multilayer perceptron models.
+* Convolutional models rather than MLP models.
 * Different numbers of hidden units.